Watershed, Bristol: Digital media

 Watershed is more than just an arts cinema.
 It is at once a cultural centre, a business broker, a social networker, a research and innovation facility, a café/bar, and a cultural tourist attraction.

 For the first twenty years of its existence, the Watershed concentrated on film and photography.
 In the 21st century it has increasingly taken up online media and multimedia, to the point that it has more visitors online than in person.

 In the digital domain, Watershed's dShed.net website displays digital art from international artists alongside work by local community groups.
 It hosts the annual online short-film festival Depict.org, selecting "micro films" (no more than ninety seconds long) from around the world, giving a cash prize to the winner.
 In 2006, eShed.net began development as a showcase for digital art made by young people in and around Bristol.
 Staff at Watershed were also involved with creating and running electricpavilion.org, electricdecember.org and bristolstories.org.

-Dshed.net provides a platform for artists, communities and producers to explore various forms of new media experimentation an collaboration.
+Dshed.net provides a platform for artists, communities and producers to explore various forms of new media experimentation and collaboration.
 DShed.net hosts online videos of some of the talks at Watershed, project resources and short original digital productions.
 ElectricDecember.org is an annual online advent calendar which has run since 1999.

 Watershed subsidiary, iShed, was established in 2007 to produce creative collaborations, support new ideas, explore emerging technologies and develop talent.
 In 2016, iShed was folded into Pervasive Media Studio and renamed iShed Ventures. iShed's portfolio includes commissioning schemes, events, research and consultancy produced through local, national and international partnerships with industry, artists and universities.
 Its main activities are the Sandbox funding schemes Media Sandbox and Theatre Sandbox. iShed also runs The Pervasive Media Studio, a partnership between Watershed, HP Labs and UWE set up to support interdisciplinary research and development.
 The Pervasive Media Studio was previously located in the Leadworks building in Anchor Square Bristol until 2011, when it moved to the Watershed building.